 Kellogg’s uses palm oil in products like CrunchyNut clusters, Pop Tarts and Nutri-Grain.
 However it denied that the palm oil in these products comes from Wilmar.

 Kellogg’s confirmed that Pringles in China are made using palm oil from Wilmar and from a refinery linked to the plantations Amnesty International investigated.
-Chinese Pringles are made by a joint Kellogg’s-Wilmar joint venture.I don't want my favourite brands to use #palmoil that supports child labour. @KelloggsUS will… Click To Tweet
+Chinese Pringles are made by a joint Kellogg’s-Wilmar joint venture.I don't want my favourite brands to use #palmoil that supports child labour. @KelloggsUS will you protect workers in Indonesia?
+Click To Tweet

 Reckitt Benickiser uses palm oil in Clearasil, Veet and Woolite.
 Reckitt Benckiser confirmed that Wilmar is one of its top five palm oil suppliers and that it receives palm based ingredients from a refinery linked to plantations that Amnesty International investigated.